Meetings

 Lions Park:

-For 50 years, the Bremerton Central Lions continues it's participation in the maintenance and improvements to the Lions Park operation.
 To date more than $150,000 in materials and labor have been contributed.
-In 2017 our Foundation donated $48,000 to the Bremerton Parks and Recreation Department to fund this climbing structure for younger age children.
+In 2017 our Foundation donated $48,000 to the Bremerton Parks and Recreation Department to fund this climbing structure for children.

-Salvation Army Bellringer:
+Salvation Army Bellringers:

-Bremerton-Kure Sister City Program:
+Bremerton-Kure, Japan Sister City Program:

 Under the Sister City program, we sponsor the exchange each year of three students from the community, while hosting three students from Kure, Japan.
 Lions are in the interview and selection process and pay one-half of the transportation costs of the Bremerton students.
 Every five years, adults from Bremerton and Kure also conduct exchange visits.